ethanbergstrom/Chocolatier/README.md

 # Chocolatier
 Chocolatier is Package Management (OneGet) provider that facilitates installing Chocolatey packages from any NuGet repository.
 The provider is heavily influenced by the work of [Jianyun](https://github.com/jianyunt) and the [ChocolateyGet](https://github.com/jianyunt/ChocolateyGet) project.

+As of October 2020, development on Chocolatier has merged upstream with the more widely known ChocolateyGet project.
+Please use and contribute to ChocolateyGet v2.0+ going forward.

 [![Build status](https://ci.appveyor.com/api/projects/status/14pwjwch40ww0cxd?svg=true)](https://ci.appveyor.com/project/ethanbergstrom/chocolatier)

 ## Install Chocolatier